rahulnadella/FuzzySearch/README.md

 Introduction
 ------------------------------

-The FuzzySearch project provides a utility class to find an approximate match for a specific character set.
-(Future implementations will be added to scrutinize the closeness of the match.)
+The FuzzySearch project provides a utility class to find an approximate match for a specific character set by either returning whether a match is found (true/false), the number of matches that exist (Int), or the approximate matches found in the search context ([String]).

+(Future implementations will be added to scrutinize the closeness of each match.)

 Usage
 ------------------------------